boblemaire/IoTaWatt/Docs/integrators.rst

 What are integrators?
 ----------------------

-The IoTaWatt datalog provides high speed access to all monotonic data derived directly from the datalog or indirectly with output Scripts.
+The datalog provides high speed access to all monotonic data derived directly from the datalog or indirectly with output Scripts.
 That is to say, if the total value only increases, or only decreases, everything works just fine.

 The exception is where a CT is configured with "allow negative values" as with a mains CT where solar or other alternative energy sources can "export" energy to the grid.
 In those cases, the total energy represented is the net energy, not a monotonically increasing value.
+Additionally, Scripts that do not result in monotonically increasing values may not produce the intended result.

 The individual five-second data in the datalog is signed and will be a net import (+) or export (-), but when the data is viewed in a broader context of hours, the net does not provide accurate import and export values.

-What is needed is a way to add up those individual 5 second imports (positive values) and exports (negative values), and to save them as monotonic values that can be used in output Scripts.
+What is needed is a way to process 5 second measurements to accumulate the sums of their individual positive and negative values, and to save them as monotonic values that can be used in output Scripts.
 That's what integrators do.

 How they work
 -------------

 As previously mentioned, the detail data exists in the five-second current datalog.
-When you create an integrator, a small additional datalog is created to contain the integrated values.
-We call these integrations, in the mathematical sense, not to be confused with combining as in Home Assistant integrations.
+When you create an integrator, an additional datalog is created to contain the integrated values.
+We call these integrations, in the mathematical sense (not to be confused with combining as in Home Assistant integrations).

-A background Service is created to begin processing the five-second datalog, by default from the previous 24 hours.
+A background Service is created to process the five-second datalog, by default beginning with the previous 24 hours.
 This takes about ten minutes.
 The Integrator accumulates the positive and negative five-second values in the new integration datalog.

 When the background process has processed the historical data, it is *synchronized*